Madan Gopal Gandhi

-Dr. Madan G. Gandhi (31 August 1940 – 26 January 2019), a visiting fellow of St. John's College, Cambridge, was an educationalist, litterateur and poet.
+Dr. Madan G. Gandhi (31 August 1940 – 26 January 2019) was an educationalist, litterateur and poet.
+They were a visiting fellow of St. John's College, Cambridge.

 Early childhood

-Gandhi was born to Srimati Savitri Devi and Kewal Krishan on 31 August 1940 in Lahore.
-The family moved to India after the partition and Madan did his FSc from S.A.
-Jain College in 1958 and B.A. with Honours in English Literature from D.A.V.
+Gandhi was born on 31 August 1940 in Lahore to Srimati Savitri Devi and Kewal Krishan.
+After the partition, the family relocated to India, where Madan completed his FSc at S.A.
+Jain College in 1958 and earned a B.A. with Honors in English Literature from D.A.V.
 College, Ambala City in 1960.

 Education

 He did his M.A. in English in 1964 from Panjab University, Chandigarh.
 His second master's degree was in Political Science from Punjabi University, Patiala in 1966 and Ph.D. in Political Science from Panjab University, Chandigarh in 1974.

 Works

-As an editor, he edited six volumes of the Collected Works of Lala Lajpat Raiit.
+As an editor, he edited six volumes of the Collected Works of Lala Lajpat Rai.
 He brought out the inaugural issue of the journal Earth Vision and, as editor of the South Asia News Letter, published 7 issues featuring the following volumes: